insight-software-dev/technical-interview/challenges/gaps_in_tracks/README.md

     }, ...]
 }
 ```
-- Attempt to do as much as possible using database queries.

 ## Where to start
 Within the `challenges/gaps_in_tracks` you will find the data source for the mileages.
 To get access to the data you can either: